natenka/pyneng-book-en/docs/source/book/04_data_structures/6_dicts.rst

         }
     }

-You can get values from the nested dictionary by:
+You can get values from nested dictionary by:

 .. code:: python